How can Meditation nourish your soul?

 Mindfulness meditation has been reported to reduce the perception of pain in clinical trials, and may have a “substantial therapeutic effect” for people suffering from irritable bowel syndrome.
 One meta-analysis even suggests meditation may improve quality of life for asthma patients, although further research is recommended.

-Meditation can assist in relieving symptoms related to:
+Meditation may assist in relieving symptoms related to:

 It might take a bit of exploration and experimentation before you find the best meditation techniques to suit your needs.
 Since meditation is such a general umbrella term, trying to outline what to expect from a typical session is a bit like describing a typical session of sport.
 Nevertheless, it is possible to mention several common features that many forms of meditation share.